Angela Patton: Awards and recognition

 Patton's work for her community has not gone unnoticed.
 Patton has been awarded the title of "Virginians Making a Difference" and "The Cultural and Leadership Award".
 Patton received these titles of recognition because of her non-profit work in the Richmond Metropolitan area.
-After Patton's TED talk was released and featured on NPR, ABC World News, and Inside Edition, her mission and vision became recognizable across the nation.
-So much so, that in 2016 Patton was nominated and awarded by President Obama as a "Champion of Change for Enrichment for Marginalized Girls”.
-This title was given to ten individuals who work to improve and empower the lives of marginalized girls through extracurricular and after-school programs.
+After Patton's TED talk was released and featured on NPR, ABC World News, and Inside Edition, her mission and vision were popularized.
+In 2016, Patton was nominated and awarded by President Obama as a "Champion of Change for Enrichment for Marginalized Girls”.
+This title was given to ten individuals who worked to improve and empower the lives of marginalized girls through extracurricular and after-school programs.

 Several foundations have committed to helping GFAC financially.
 For example, in 2003, Girls For A Change received a three-year grant by the Draper Richards Foundation.
 This grant helped GFAC establish and launch programs and activities within the organization.
 In 2014, GFAC also received a generous grant from the Allianz Foundation.

+Patton won a Peabody Award in 2024 for Daughters (2024), for "empathetic curiosity about the inner lives of young women as they come to understand the challenges of living in America".